Mathews2115/TeslondaDash/README.md

 ## Build

+1. Install NodeJS 10 or larger
+2. make sure you have the latest version of NodeJS (and Yarn or NPM)

-Run `ng build` to build the project.
+Run `ng build` (or through your package manager like `yarn build` or `npm build`) to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 1. `ng build --prod --build-optimizer --aot`
 2. `cp -r ./dist ../can-server/public`